-The rivalry between Ruben Olivares and Jesus Castillo—one of the most revered in Mexican boxing lore—took place in an era when the bantamweight division was dominated by Mexicans, with “El Púas” and Chucho being the best of the bunch.
+The rivalry between Ruben Olivares and Jesus Castillo—one of the most revered in Mexican boxing lore—took place in an era when the bantamweight division was dominated by Mexicans, with the great “El Púas” and Chucho being the best of the bunch.
 Their first bout, which took place a mere six months before the rematch, saw Ruben defend his bantamweight crown in an all-action fight against a determined Castillo who in the end came up short on the scorecards.
-For this reason, as well as for the contrast in personalities and the melding of their fighting styles, their rematch was highly anticipated.
-Thankfully, it did not fail to live up to the fans’ lofty expectations.
+For this reason, as well as for the contrast in personalities and the melding of their fighting styles, their rematch at The Inglewood Forum in Los Angeles was highly anticipated.
+Thankfully, it did not fail to live up to fans’ lofty expectations.

 As a kid, Olivares first demonstrated his fistic prowess at school, where he spent much more time hitting fellow schoolmates than the books.
 Young Ruben caused so much trouble that his elementary school principal offered him the diploma on a silver plate as long as he promised to stay away from the premises for the rest of the school year.
 Eventually, Olivares found the discipline and focus he lacked in a boxing gym.
 Even though he posted a solid amateur run, what he really wanted was to turn pro and get big fights as soon as possible.
 He garnered commercial success and popular appeal thanks to his violent style, outgoing personality, and the exciting finishes to his fights, with opponents invariably lying at his feet and his fists lifted proudly in the air.

-In fans’ minds, the contrasting personalities of Olivares and Castillo were a big part of their rivalry.
+The contrasting personalities of Olivares and Castillo were a big part of their rivalry and its appeal to fight fans.
 While Ruben enjoyed the spotlight—partying with Mexican celebrities and even making cameos in comedy films—Chucho was soft-spoken and maintained a low profile.
 Those who knew him agreed that Castillo was an introvert outside the ring, but Chucho believed that that trait inhibited him from performing to his best inside the roped square.
 In fact, in order to maximize his chances against “El Púas” the second time round, he went as far as seeking psychological counsel before the rematch.

 A rematch between Olivares and Castillo after their dramatic first fight was well justified by their storylines as well.
-“El Púas” was still undefeated and in a serious tear, beating everyone he faced by flattening them out.
+“El Púas” was still undefeated and on a serious tear, beating everyone he faced by flattening them with his fearsome power.
 For his part, Chucho had previously participated in three rematches in his career, looking to avenge past losses; he won all three thanks to gritty determination and fistic power.
 If there was anyone alive who could challenge “El Púas” inside a ring, that was surely Castillo.

 The early rounds of Olivares vs Castillo II were subdued, with both fighters trying to find out if anything had changed since their previous encounter.
 But as early as the first round, a head butt opened a gash above Ruben’s left eye, releasing blood freely, which poured down his face.
 The pace picked up considerably in round three while both guys scored with their trademark shots: Ruben using the left hook and Castillo landing right hands upstairs.
 By round five, however, the action reached a higher plateau, as both fighters traded punches freely and kept closing the distance.
 In a few minutes, what had begun as a lively discussion at a distance became a shouting match inside a phone booth.

-In the ninth stanza Olivares made a big stand, pushing forward with determination and backing Castillo to the ropes.
+In the ninth Olivares made a big stand, pushing forward with determination and backing Castillo to the ropes.
 As Ruben unleashed combinations relentlessly, Chucho fought back, matching the champion punch for punch.
-As the ecstatic audience celebrated the display of bravado of the champion, the two Mexicans inside the ring pummeled each other ferociously in what had escalated to a textbook war of attrition.
+And as the ecstatic audience celebrated the intense action, the two Mexican warriors pummeled each other ferociously in what had escalated to a textbook war of attrition.

 As the contest moved to the championship rounds, the pace remained neck-breaking.
-Violent in-fighting became the norm, with plenty of punch exchanges to the body and to the head, as Ruben protected as best he could the cut above his eye with his left glove, and with Castillo intent on breaking down Olivares and finally snatching the coveted title.
+Violent in-fighting became the norm, with exchanges to body and head, as Ruben protected as best he could his cut eye with his left glove, and with Castillo intent on breaking down Olivares and finally snatching the coveted title.